cjxgm/lanos/README.md

 Definition and Goals
 ------------------------------------------------------------
 Lanos is a 32-bit not-so-protected non-UNIX-clone OS.
-Useful function will be implemented as earliest as possible.
-Lanos will provide LanosGL(there's OpenGL maybe), digital audio, high resolution, single process with multi-threads, etc. supports.
+Useful functions will be implemented as earliest as possible.
+Lanos will provide LanosGL (there's OpenGL maybe), digital audio, high resolution, single process with multi-threads, etc.
 All the applications must (yet) be hard-coded into the kernel.

 Lanos is a toy for hackers.
 Iy can be used for bootable demoscene.